vanderlee/Enricher/README.md

 [![Build Status](https://travis-ci.org/vanderlee/Enricher.svg?branch=master)](https://travis-ci.org/vanderlee/Enricher)

-Copyright &copy; 2015 Martijn van der Lee.
+Copyright &copy; 2016 Martijn van der Lee.
 MIT Open Source license applies.

 Introduction
 ------------
-Add (if missing), overwrite and remove classes, style rules and attributes by using selectors.
+Backfill (add only if missing), overwrite and remove classes, style rules and attributes in HTML by using selectors.

 Basic but fast HTML attribute and style modifier for PHP.
 Similar to Emogrifier with only basic selectors, but added attribute support.